-Salmon and giant white sturgeon are abundant on the Fraser River, making it nirvana for fishers.
+Salmon and giant white sturgeon are abundant in the Fraser River, making it nirvana for fishers.
 (The largest sturgeon caught to date weighed an estimated 1,100 pounds.)
 For an introduction to fishing, try Trout Creek Farm’s U-catch facility, or borrow a rod, reel, and tackle box from the Mission Visitor Centre (free of charge, courtesy of the Fresh Water Fisheries Society of BC).

-One of the most beautiful courses in the Lower Mainland, Sandpiper Golf Course is nestled in the forest on the edge of the Harrison River, and offers towering mountain vistas.
+One of the most beautiful courses in the Lower Mainland, Sandpiper Golf Course is set in the forest on the edge of the Harrison River, and offers towering mountain vistas.
 For a longer pit-stop, stay the night in the luxury cabins at Rowena’s Inn on the River.
 Settle in with a private patio and view of the river, wood-burning fireplace, heated floors, and deep-soaker Jacuzzi tub for two.

 Worked up an appetite with all that adventure?
-Take a break in Agassiz to shop at one of several roadside farm stands or stops along the Circle Farm Tour (tour maps available at local farms and visitor centres, or at CircleFarmTour.ca).
-Don’t miss the annual Agassiz Fall Fair and Corn Festival on September 16.
-Going strong for over 100 years, the fair will celebrate the “Year of the Pumpkin” with delicious farm-fresh products, a midway, and events you don’t see every day (including a corn-husking competition, goat-milking contest, and antique-tractor pull).
+Take a break in Agassiz to shop at one of several roadside farm stands or stops along the Circle Farm Tour (tour maps available at local farms and visitor centres).
+Don’t miss the annual Agassiz Fall Fair and Corn Festival in September, going strong for more than 100 years.
+Enjoy delicious farm-fresh products, a midway, and events you don’t see every day (including a corn-husking competition, goat-milking contest, and antique-tractor pull).